Tech-with-anmol/projects/README.md

 **Note : Github Issues will take time to be answered**

 ## 📜 Commands list
-You can find Bot's command list [here](https://sheep.pgamerx.com) or find it below
 <br />
 ### Fun Commmands
 * tf - Answers a question within True/false